xapian/xapian-docsprint/advanced/unigramlm.rst

 Unigram language modeling weighing scheme ranks document based on ability to generate query from document language model.
-Unigram language model is intutive for user as they can think of term possible in document and add them to query which will increase performace of weighing scheme in this setting.
+Unigram language model is intuitive for user as they can think of term possible in document and add them to query which will increase performance of weighing scheme in this setting.

 Clamping Negative value
 -----------------------

 Since unigram language model differs from xapian way of weighing scheme as xapian only support sum of various individual parts.
-Unigram language model have accomodated product of probabilities by summing log of individual parts.
+Unigram language model have accommodated product of probabilities by summing log of individual parts.
 Due to introduction of log in probabilities a clamping factor to clamp negative value of log to positive is also introduced.

-Default value for clamping parameter is document length upper bound. whereas API user can adjust this value using param_log parameter of LMWeight constructor.
+The default value for the clamping parameter is the document length upper bound, but the API user can adjust this value using the param_log parameter of the LMWeight constructor.

 Smoothing
 ---------